freddbomba/legrandjeu/README.md

 # legrandjeu
-# a table game as a forkable set of rules for infinite games of this type.
+a table game as a forkable set of rules for infinite games of this type.
-# Implements with ease of modeling concepts from
-# partecipatory democracy, free software, complementary currencies, role playing game, sutainable energy
+Implements concepts from partecipatory democracy, free software, complementary currencies, role playing game, sutainable energy and permaculture
-# and permaculture

 the game is a concept and an idea by Federico Bonelli (c)2016 www.legrandjeu.net